eCook Meal

 CHAKALAKA SAUCE

 Place a large pot over a medium heat with a drizzle of oil.
 When hot, fry the sliced Onion for 1-2 minutes until soft and translucent, shifting occasionally.
-Add the grated garlic, chopped Chilli to taste, and Curry Powder to taste.
+Add the grated Garlic, chopped Chilli to taste, and curry powder to taste.
 Fry for a further 30-60 seconds until fragrant, stirring constantly so the curry powder doesn’t burn.
 Add in three-quarters of the halved tomatoes and fry for another 2-4 minutes until they begin to soften.
 Add the stock powder and 50ml of water and bring to a simmer.
 Taste to test and add in some more curry powder if you’d prefer it spicier.
 Allow the sauce to reduce and thicken for 3-5 minutes.
 Add some sweetener of choice and seasoning to taste.
 On completion, remove from the pot and place in a bowl.
 Cover with a plate to keep warm and set aside for serving.
 Boil the kettle.

 STEAK